Following Frankie Dolan's departure from the Roscommon panel in 2005, Páidí Ó Sé tried to get the St Brigid's clubman to join his Westmeath panel.

 Dolan has close ties to Westmeath.
 His family originally lived there before moving just across the border into Roscommon.
 Dolan is a cousin of former Westmeath players Dessie and Gary Dolan.
 It was through Dessie that Frankie was notified of Ó Sé's interested.

-"I met Páidí," Dolan told Páidí's nephew Tomás on his 'Comhrá le Tomás' podcast.
+"I met Páidí," Dolan told Páidí's nephew Tomás on his 'Comhrá le Tomás' podcast last year.

 "It was one of the best evenings I ever spent with any GAA person.

 "There was no champagne - I was a little bit disappointed!
 I think he was on the way to training, himself.
 We met in Brackens in Kinnegad.
 I've never been back there since but I'd love to go back and sit in the spot where we sat for over an hour.

 "The craic was mighty.
 Páidí never looked me in the eye.
 He was always looking this way or that way.
 He must have eaten 30 sandwiches, and he was drinking pots of tea.